 - New Brunswick PNP - Skilled Worker and Express Entry stream.

 As an experienced plumber, you may qualify to apply for Canadian permanent residency through the Rural and Northern Immigration Pilot (RINP), which is an immigration pilot for skilled foreign workers with a valid full-time job offer.
 The RINP has 11 participating communities, 4 of which are in Manitoba and British Columbia, where plumbers are in-demand:

 - Brandon, Manitoba;

 - West Kootenay(Trail, Castlegar, Rossland, Nelson), British Columbia

 Be sure to check for any specific requirements set out by your chosen community and province.

 4. Atlantic Immigration Pilot

 As mentioned earlier, plumbers are classified at NOC skill level B and are also in demand in New Brunswick, which means that if you have a valid job offer in this Atlantic province you may be eligible to apply for your Canadian visa under The Atlantic Immigration Pilot.
-It is both a community-driven and employer-specific pilot that assists that helps skilled workers immigrate to Canada.
+It is both a community-driven and employer-specific pilot that assists skilled workers to immigrate to Canada.

 Ready to start your Canadian journey?
 Simply click the link below and let's get started!